Languages of the United States: Other Native American languages

 Dakota is a Siouan language with 18,000 speakers in the US alone (22,000 including speakers in Canada), not counting 6,000 speakers of the closely related Lakota.
 Most speakers live in the states of North Dakota and South Dakota.
 Other Siouan languages include the closely related Winnebago, and the more distant Crow, among others.

 Central Alaskan Yup'ik is an Eskimo–Aleut language with 16,000 speakers, most of whom live in Alaska.
 The term "Yupik" is applied to its relatives, which are not necessarily mutually intelligible with Central Alaskan, including Naukan and Central Siberian, among others.

 The O'odham language, spoken by the Pima and the Tohono O'odham, is a Uto-Aztecan language with more than 12,000 speakers, most of whom live in central and southern Arizona and northern Sonora.
 Other Uto-Aztecan languages include Hopi, Shoshone, and the Pai-Ute languages.

 Choctaw has 11,000 speakers.
 Choctaw is part of the Muskogean family, like Seminole and Alabama.

-The Algonquian language family includes languages like Chippewa/Ojibwe, Cheyenne, and Cree.
+The Algonquian language family includes languages like Ojibwe (Chippewa), Cheyenne, and Cree.

 Keres has 11,000 speakers in New Mexico and is a language isolate.
 The Keres pueblo people are the largest of the Pueblo nations.
 The Keres pueblo of Acoma is the oldest continually inhabited community in the United States.
 Zuni, another isolate, has around 10,000 speakers, most of whom reside within the Zuni pueblo.

 Because of immigration from Mexico, there are Mexican native American languages speakers in the US.
 There are thousands of Nahuatl, Mixtec, Zapotec and Trique speakers in communities established mainly in the southern states.

 Although the languages of the Americas have a history stretching back about 17,000 to 12,000 years, current knowledge of them is limited.
 There are doubtlessly a number of undocumented languages that were once spoken in the United States that are missing from historical record.

 List of Native American languages

 Below is an estimate of Native American languages "spoken at home" in the United States (American Community Survey 2006–2008).
 This is not an exhaustive list of Native American languages in the US.
-Because the distinction between dialect and language isn't always clear, multiple dialects of varying mutual intelligibility may be classified as a single language, while a group of effectively identical dialects may be classified separately for historical or cultural reasons.
+Because the distinction between dialect and language is not always clear, multiple dialects of varying mutual intelligibility may be classified as a single language, while a group of effectively identical dialects may be classified separately for historical or cultural reasons.
 Languages included here may be classified as "extinct" (having no living native speakers), but many extinct or moribund Native American languages are the subjects of ongoing language revitalization efforts; other extinct languages undergoing revitalization might not be listed here.